X1non/Harga.in-Backend/documentation/product.md

   }
   ```

-- Other errors are the same as the error when creating product (didn't provide required property, required data/property value is empty, request value contains zero/negative for number, required "string of number" data value is NaN).
+- Other errors are the same as the error when creating product (didn't provide required property, required data/property value is empty, request value contains zero/negative for number).

 ### Notes
 --